Your Rights & Voting Info

 How do I change the address or name on my voter registration?

-Voters who move to a new county must complete a new voter registration and will not be able to vote if they do not re-register before the deadline.
-Voters who move or change their name within the same county should notify the local board of elections by submitting an updated registration form, or by updating their registrations via MyDMV.
-Voters who did not notify the board of elections can vote on Election Day at the polling place for their new address, per N.Y.
-Election Law §8-302, but will have to vote by affidavit ballot or court order.
+Voters who move within the state or change their name should notify the local board of elections by submitting an updated registration form, or by updating their registrations via MyDMV.
+Voters who did not notify the board of elections of the change can still vote on Election Day in their new name, or at the polling place for their new address, per N.Y.
+Election Law §8-302, but will have to vote by affidavit ballot, or may opt to seek a court order to cast a regular ballot.

-How do I vote for a presidential candidate if I moved to a new county after the registration deadline?
+How do I vote for a presidential candidate if I moved to another state from New York near the registration deadline?

 How do I check on my registration status?

 Before Election Day, locate your polling place online or by contacting your local board of elections.
-You may receive a helpful information card in the mail listing your polling place, but you are entitled to vote whether you receive the card or not.
+You may receive a helpful information card in the mail listing your polling place, but if you are registered, you are entitled to vote whether you receive the card or not.

-New York City voters can locate their polling place here, by calling 866-VOTE-NYC, or emailing email@example.com with your complete home address and a request for your poll location.
-All polling locations throughout New York State are open from 6:00 a.m. until 9:00 p.m for the November General Election.
+New York City voters can locate their polling place here, by calling 866-VOTE-NYC, or emailing email@example.com your complete home address and a request for your poll location.
+All polling locations throughout New York State are open from 6:00 a.m. until 9:00 p.m on the November 5 General Election day.

 You are eligible to vote by Absentee Ballot if: